kappa-wingman/webmention_static_kappa/README.rst

 Notes
 -----

 This plugin is not perfect.
 There are areas for improvement:

 - Pagination.
 Useful if there are lots of Webmentions to display.
-- There is no caching, so it would connect to the Webmention endpoint for every rebuilt of the static website.